Subhamkp/Visualize-Data/README.md

 Its a simple python code used to visualize the places present in the where.data file in google map.

-Google Maps Geocoding API is very useful and i used to get the latitude  and longitude of the places.
+I have used Google Maps Geocoding API to get the latitude  and longitude of the places.

 For more: https://developers.google.com/maps/documentation/geocoding/start